PowerDNS/pdns/docs/backends/geoip.rst

 ``geoip-zones-file``
 ~~~~~~~~~~~~~~~~~~~~

 Specifies the full path of the zone configuration file to use.
+The file is re-opened with a ``pdns_control reload''.

 .. _setting-geoip-dnssec-keydir: